phuchng/MyCoin/README.md

 - A REST API for interacting with the blockchain.
 - A faucet for distributing initial coins.
 - Docker-based environment for easy setup and deployment.
+- A React-based web client for a user-friendly wallet experience.

 ## Getting Started